Qumulo/docs/administrator-guide/network-multitenancy/configuring-file-system-protocols.md

 {% include note.html content="Because each new tenant has no exports initially, to give clients within that tenant's network access to the cluster over NFS, you must add exports.
 For more information, see [Create an NFS Export](https://care.qumulo.com/hc/en-us/articles/360000723928) on Qumulo Care." %}

-To create an NFS export for a tenant, run the {% include qq.html command="nfs_add_export" %} and specify the tenant ID, the export path, and the file system path and use the `--no-restrictions` flag.
+To create an NFS export for a tenant, run the {% include qq.html command="nfs_add_export" %} command and specify the tenant ID, the export path, and the file system path and use the `--no-restrictions` flag.
 In the following example, a cluster lets clients access directory `/my-directory` from the export `/my-export` when the clients are in the network assigned to the tenant.

 ```bash
 $ qq nfs_add_export \